This is a typical display of all albums in the system that are not set aside for special purposes.

 Important notice for responsive themes

-If you want multi column cover displays as described above and your theme is responsive ( you have set Table I-A1 to auto or you have set size="auto" in a shortcode ) you must use album cover types that are specificly designed for this purpose.
+If you want multi column cover displays as described above and your theme is responsive you must use album cover types that are specificly designed for this purpose.

-Either set Table IV-D6 ( cover type ) to any type with mcr added to the name like: Standard mcr. mcr means Multi Column Responsive, or select an mcr-type album cover on the Album Admin admin page for the specific album if you need it incidentially.
+Either set Albums -> III: Album cover layout settings -> Item 4: Cover Type to any type with mcr added to the name like: Standard mcr. mcr means Multi Column Responsive, or select an mcr-type album cover on the Album Admin admin page for the specific album if you need it incidentially.

 The reason for this way of implementation is 1. backward compatibility, 2. you can have a mix of multi column and single column displays on the same site, either responsive or not, giving the maximum flexibility.